mathorburn/Quadcopter_Lessons/README.md

 # Quadcopter_Lessons
-This is a set of lessons to construct a simple UAV Quadcopter model and controller
+This is a set of lessons to construct a simple UAV Quadcopter model and controller.

 There are accompanying videos for each of the LiveScript lessons.